balfieri/aws/README.md

 # On Each Launched Instance

 <p>
-The command script on each launched instance can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do.</p>
+The command script <b>running _on_ each launched instance</b> can use the following ec2-metadata commands to retrieve information it needs in order to figure out what work it should do.</p>

 <p>
 This command will retrieve the contents of the file:local_script:</p>
 <pre>
-[ec2-user@ip-...]$ ec2-metadata -d
+$ ec2-metadata -d
 </pre>

 <p>